 - (e) For the Part on Architectural Buildable Features, the module requirement (where applicable) must be met before points are given.
 0.5M implies that sizes must be in multiples of 50mm.
 1M implies that sizes must be in multiples of 100mm.
 For repetition of horizontal grids, 3M implies that spacing between grids must be in multiples of 300mm.
 For PPVC module dimensions, 0.5M implies that the dimension of PPVC modules on plan (both length and width) must be in multiples of 50mm.
+For precast façade/wall, 3M implies that the length must be in multiples of 300mm.
+For precast service ducts, 1.5M implies that the width must be in multiples of 150mm.
 For windows, 1M implies that both the width and height of the window frames must be in multiples of 100mm. - (f) Accepted Prefabricated Bathroom Unit (PBU) systems refer to those that have been granted In-Principle Acceptance (IPA) by the Building Innovation Panel (BIP), and the fabrication facilities have been accredited under the PBU Manufacturer Accreditation Scheme (PBU MAS).
-The minimum requirements and acceptance framework for PBU systems are spelt out in Section 3. - (g) Repetition of layouts for PBUs is computed based on (Total number of PBUs)/(Total number of PBU sizes).
+The requirements and acceptance framework for PBU systems are spelt out in Section 3. - (g) Repetition of layouts for PBUs is computed based on (Total number of PBUs)/(Total number of PBU sizes).
 PBU sizes are based on their internal dimensions without finishes.
-Mirror images of PBUs are treated as unique size. - (h) For industry standardisation of door structural openings and PBUs under the Part on Architectural Buildable Features, please refer to Table 2A and Table 4C.
+Mirror images of PBUs are treated as unique size. - (h) For industry standardisation of precast household shelters, PBUs and door structural openings, please refer to Table 2A, Table 2B and Table 2C respectively for the sizes.